nagasudhirpulla/taming_python/blog/skills/ftp_local_setup.md

 * Set protocal as FTP, encryption as TLS/SSL explicit encryption if the FTP server uses encryption or select No encryption, port as 21, hostname as localhost, enter username and password
 * Click login
 * Now FTP server is connected to WinSCP
+* We can copy,paste,rename,delete the ftp server files just like file explorer

 ### Video
 The video for this post can be found [here](https://youtu.be/QvW1TBpimcs)